 - Camp session is from 8:00am – 1:00pm, Monday thru Friday

 - All camp sessions are held at our Mary S. Roberts Pet Adoption Center location.

 - Registration is on a first-come, first-served basis.

 - $240 registration fee (all registrations include a t-shirt)

 - Camp is for children ages 6 -13

 - Youth Program Assistant is available for teens aged 15-17

 For more information about Animal Kids Camp, email or call 951-688-4340 x 325

 The YPA position is a great opportunity for teens age 15-17 looking to gain volunteer experience with children and animals!
 As a YPA, participants will assist our camp staff in leading engaging week-long sessions of Animal Kids Camp.
 YPAs will help to facilitate crafts, games, lessons, and animal meet-and-greets throughout the camp session.

-This position requires a minimum two-week commitment (doesn’t have to be consecutive weeks of camp) volunteering with our younger camp groups.
 There will be an interview process and orientation dates scheduled.
 Please email for more information.